jacksoncouse/jacksoncouse.github.io/_posts/2015-01-01-hello-again-world.md

 ### What's next

-The next thing I'll add is dedicated project websites for each of my projects, plus an archive of my old blog.
+The next thing I'll add is dedicated mini-website for each of my projects, plus an archive of the old blog.
 Soon-ish.

 Feels good to be back!